adrienmeli/UniversalDispatchR/README.md

+# TL;DR

+This repository is about showcasing a method to create material for teaching English.

+* OUTPUT1-lesson.pdf gives an example of slides that can be shown in class.

+* OUTPUT2-worksheet.pdf gives an example of various exercises that can be printed out on worksheets for students.

+* OUTPUT3-worksheet-corrected.pdf is the corrected version of OUTPUT2-worksheet.pdf.

+* OUTPUT4-MOODLE-EXERCISES.xml gives an example of interactive online exercises that can be uploaded on Moodle.

+* Folders `data/` and `pdfdata/` contain the files used to generate the output documents listed above.

-# UniversalDispatchR
+# Outline

-This repository stores the input and output files of my R-based set of functions to generate pedagogical material (i.e. slides, worksheets and Moodle exercises).
+This repository stores the input and output files of my R-based set of functions to generate pedagogical material for teaching English (i.e. slides, worksheets and Moodle exercises).

 This R-based set of functions, `UniversalDispatchR`, is **not** in the repository.

+# Concept

+The idea is to enable teachers like me to create content easily.

+Simple text files can be used to generate exercises that can be printed on worksheets, shown on slides, or done online interactively on Moodle.

+# Mechanics

+A `.csv` file is fed into `UniversalDispatchR`.

+Depending on its name and internal structure (*i.e.* its number of columns), a certain type of exercise will be created.

+Corrections can also be easily generated.

 ![](flowchart.png)

+# Files found in this repository

 "OUTPUT1-lesson.pdf", "OUTPUT2-worksheet.pdf" and "OUTPUT3-worksheet-corrected.pdf" were created from the `.csv` files in the `pdfdata/` folder.